Note: bios and links may be out of date.

 a small town in Nebraska.
 He promises his next novel will take place someplace other than the Midwest, probably somewhere in outer space, just for a change of scenery.

-Lulu Kadhim (former First Reader)
+Lulu Kadhim (former First Reader and Articles Editor)

 Lulu Kadhim is a half-Arab feminist vegan lady who writes science fiction and plays board games when she isn't trying to avoid getting into fights on Reddit.
 Her love of speculative fiction is lifelong, and challenged only by her love of furry animals, of which she has two and a half.
 She currently studies English Literature with Creative Writing in London.

 Isha (e-sha) works in publishing and lives in London.
 She's incurably nocturnal, a Netflix enthusiast, professional procrastinator, serial Snapchatter of food, and strangely craves fiction that reduces her to tears.
 She's passionate about works that are: diverse, feminist, postcolonial, dystopian and myth or fairytale based.
 She looks forward to the day her bio will also say: Isha's work has appeared in x, y and z.
 Check out her retweeting prowess here.

 Dustin Katz lives in San Francisco and spends all his free time reading and writing.
 He has a Twitter account @dustinkatz, which technically counts as "writing."

 Erin Keane (former Poetry Editor)